TAILOR-UoB/new_ways_of_publishing/booksource/introduction/authoring-tools.md

+(sec:aut)=
 # Authoring tools

-`Authoring tools` are tools that help the creation of authoring input artefacts which will be compiled by a `formatting tool` to generate publishable outputs.
+**Authoring tools** are tools that help the creation of authoring input artefacts which will be compiled by a _formatting tool_ to generate publishable outputs.
 For example, a markup language editor to create $\LaTeX$ is an authoring tool, while `pdflatex`, `XeLaTeX`, or `LuaTeX` are publishing systems that compile input artefacts to pdf.
 In this roadmap we focus on authoring tools that